NBISweden/fungal-trans/README.md

 #### JGI login info

-If your config file has `fungi_filter: True` (to filter reads by mapping against JGI Mycocosm transcripts) or if the `extra_genomes:` is set to a non-empty string (pointing to a list of genomes to use for generating a custom taxonomy database, see below under [Generating a custom taxonomy database](#generating-a-custom-taxonomy-database)) this requires that files are
+If your config file has `fungi_filter: True` (to filter reads by mapping against JGI Mycocosm transcripts) or if the `extra_genomes:` parameter is set to a non-empty string (pointing to a list of genomes to use for generating a custom taxonomy database, see below under [Generating a custom taxonomy database](#generating-a-custom-taxonomy-database)) this requires that files are